 FSI offers a variety of career- and academically-focused programs for Stanford students, including internships, honors programs, research support and a minor concentration.

-The Ford Dorsey Program in International Policy Studies is a two-year master's degree program that trains future international policy professionals.
+The Ford Dorsey Master's in International Policy is a two-year master's degree program that trains future international policy professionals.

 FSI faculty teach more than 65 courses each year, on topics ranging from health care to liberation technology.